 I can do some salsa moves, flip crepes with my right hand and wipe clean the excess of butter on the pan with my left hand, all at the same time.
 But I cannot type a final project report with my right hand and write down the plan for a new project, while getting updates on a running project over the phone.
 What I can is to master the tasks.
 And say good buy to the illusion of multitasking.

 To master the tasks, I apply the ‘urgency vs importance’ test.
 From the list above, the plan for a new project will get priority as the launch of activities depends on its approval.
 I’ll focus then my attention to the running project’s updates and the final report will be my priority nr.3.
 I’ll commit to the order of priorities and make sure the team members share the same understanding.
 Depending on circumstances, tests of ‘task’s value for the job’ and/or ‘estimated effort per task’ can apply.
+I also find single-tasking is a ultimate form of relaxation.
+It allows for a mental flow leading to focus and satisfaction with the job well-done.

 Next time, at a job interview for a project manager or project assistant position, when you are asked about how good you are at multitasking, you may want to clarify with the interviewer what they understand by multitasking.
 If they believe in the myth of multitasking, let them.
 Just make sure you show how you can manage tasks.
 It can be examples from your experience.
 Or the interviewer can offer you an in-tray test.
 And make sure you do not multi-task at the interview, if possible :).